Washington Post: Trump shared classified info to Russians

 CNN has yet to confirm the details of The Washington Post report.

 H.R.
-McMaster, Trump's national security adviser who participated in the meeting, told the Post that Trump and the Russian officials discussed "common threats."
+McMaster had told the Post that Trump and the Russian officials discussed "common threats."

 "The President and the foreign minister reviewed common threats from terrorist organizations to include threats to aviation," McMaster told The Washington Post.
 "At no time were any intelligence sources or methods discussed and no military operations were disclosed that were not already known publicly."